If you’re looking for guidelines about KNEC bridging courses, then you have come to the right place.

 Intakes for bridging courses in Kenya

-Colleges have their KNEC bridging courses intakes mostly at the beginning of the year though some have continuous intakes.
+Colleges have their KNEC bridging courses intakes mostly at the beginning of the year (esquire in January) though some have continuous intakes.

 There aren’t many colleges offering the program so it’s important to start your college search shortly immediately after getting your KCSE results, if you choose to pursue that path.

 You can enroll for bridging courses in these institutions for specific courses:

 1. Bridge College-Nairobi